jelhub/scimgateway/lib/saml/README.md

 ## Dependencies

-The sub-dependencies used by this code remain as npm packages (not copied):
+The sub-dependencies used by this code are included at their latest versions in the scimgateway package.json (`xpath` included in `xml-crypto`):
 - `@xmldom/xmldom`
+- `async`
 - `moment`
+- `valid-url`
 - `xml-crypto`
 - `xml-encryption`
-- `valid-url`
 - `xml-name-validator`
-- `async`
-- `xpath`

-The `saml` entry in `package.json` must be kept — it provides the sub-dependencies (@xmldom/xmldom, moment, xml-crypto, etc.) that this local copy requires.